paulkarpenko/us-code-ui/uscode/title-54-national-park-service-and-related-programs/chapter-3031-chapter-3031.md

 <a id="section-303102"></a>
 ## § 303102.
 Funding

-For each of fiscal years 2012 to 2023, $150,000,000 shall be deposited in the Historic Preservation Fund from revenues due and payable to the United States under section 9 of the Outer Continental Shelf Lands Act ([43 U.S.C.
+For each of fiscal years 2012 to 2023,11 See Application of Section note below. $150,000,000 shall be deposited in the Historic Preservation Fund from revenues due and payable to the United States under section 9 of the Outer Continental Shelf Lands Act ([43 U.S.C.
 1338](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1338&num=0&edition=prelim)), [section 8733(b) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section8733/b&num=0&edition=prelim), or both, notwithstanding any provision of law that those proceeds shall be credited to miscellaneous receipts of the Treasury.

 ### Statutory Notes